Most popular and the best day trips from Tel Aviv to take!

 12. YARDENIT (JORDAN RIVER)

-Yardenit is diminutive of Hebrew word for Jordan river.
+Yardenit is a diminutive of the Hebrew word for Jordan river.
 Today word Yardenit marks the site where Jesus was baptized by John the Baptist on Jordan River in the Palestinian territories.
-Today Yardenit Baptism Site is a Christians pilgrimage site where you can see numerous pilgrims in white robes getting baptized.
+Today Yardenit Baptism Site is a Christian pilgrimage site where you can see numerous pilgrims in white robes getting baptized.
 Although the original site where Jesus was baptized is actually just across the river on the opposite bank of River Jordan in Jordan, the Yardenit Baptismal Site has been receiving pilgrims for centuries.
 Nevertheless, the Jordan River is a captivating river of historical significance and a must-see in Israel.